rafaelgou/the-phpjs-local-docs-collection/composer/04-schema.md

 * **preferred-install:** Defaults to `auto` and can be any of `source`, `dist` or `auto`.
 This option allows you to set the install method Composer will prefer to use.
-* **github-protocols:** Defaults to `["git", "https", "http"]`.
-A list of protocols to use for github.com clones, in priority order.
-Use this if you are behind a proxy or have somehow bad performances with the git protocol.
+* **github-protocols:** Defaults to `["git", "https"]`.
+A list of protocols to use when cloning from github.com, in priority order.
+You can reconfigure it to prioritize the https protocol if you are behind a proxy or have somehow bad performances with the git protocol.
 * **github-oauth:** A list of domain names and oauth keys.
 For example using `{"github.com": "oauthtoken"}` as the value of this option will use `oauthtoken` to access private repositories on github and to circumvent the low IP-based